teholm/amazon-guardduty-hands-on/README.md

 ### Prerequisites

 * **AWS Account**: Given that you will be simulating attacks and doing remediations, you should run this in a non-production account.
-After running through these scenarios, you can look at how you can implement GuardDuty and associated remediations in a multi-account structure so you are able to aggregate findings from other accounts and use the service in a more productionized manner.
+After running through these scenarios, you can look at how you can implement GuardDuty and associated automated remediation workflows in a multi-account structure so you are able to aggregate findings from other accounts and use the service in a more productionized manner.
 * **Admin Privileges**: Ensure you are using an AWS IAM User with Admin privileges.
 * **AWS CLI**: You will be using the AWS CLI for simulating one of the attacks so be sure you have installed on your local machine.